awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 1. <a name="other-linux-enhanced-networking-ena-start-step"></a>Connect to your instance\.

-1. Clone the source code for the `ena` module on your instance from GitHub at [https://github.com/amzn/amzn-drivers](https://github.com/amzn/amzn-drivers)\. \(SUSE SLES 12 SP2 and later include ENA 2\.02 by default, so you are not required to download and compile the ENA driver\.
-For SLES 12 SP2 and later, you should file a request to add the driver version you want to the stock kernel\)\.
+1. Clone the source code for the `ena` module on your instance from GitHub at [https://github.com/amzn/amzn-drivers](https://github.com/amzn/amzn-drivers)\. \(SUSE Linux Enterprise Server 12 SP2 and later include ENA 2\.02 by default, so you are not required to download and compile the ENA driver\.
+For SUSE Linux Enterprise Server 12 SP2 and later, you should file a request to add the driver version you want to the stock kernel\)\.

    ```
    git clone https://github.com/amzn/amzn-drivers